 A highlight of the expedition is that sediment at all sites shows very strong cyclicity in bulk sediment properties (color, magnetic susceptibility, and natural gamma radiation).
-Particularly notable are the precession cycles of the Pliocene that can be correlated peak-for-peak among sites (Figure
+Particularly remarkable are the precession cycles of the Pliocene that can be correlated peak-for-peak among sites.
+These cyclic variations will be used to derive an orbitally tuned timescale for Expedition 397 sites and correlate them into classic Mediterranean cyclostratigraphy.